kosli-dev/cli/docs.kosli.com/content/getting_started/get_familiar_with_Kosli.md

 # Get familiar with Kosli

-The following guide is not a real life use case for Kosli - usually you'd run Kosli in your CI and remote environments.
-But this is the easiest and quickest way to try Kosli out and understand it's features.
+The following guide is the easiest and quickest way to try Kosli out and understand it's features.
+But is not a real life use case for Kosli - usually you'd run Kosli in your CI and remote environments.

 So you can try it out using just your local machine and `docker`.
-In our *How to* and *Kosli integrations* sections you'll find all the information needed to run it in actual projects.
+In our ***Guides*** and ***Kosli integrations*** sections you'll find all the information needed to run it in actual projects.

 In this tutorial, you'll learn how Kosli allows you to follow a source code change to runtime environments.
 You'll set up a `docker` environment, use Kosli to record build and deployment events, and track what artifacts are running in your runtime environments.